ankicommunity/anki-devops-services/Docker/djankiserv/README.md

 * According to the [`djankiserv`](https://github.com/ankicommunity/djankiserv)
   documentation, a reverse proxy is *needed* in front of the Django web server.

+### Management interface

+At the `/admin/` resource a web interface is available.
+You can access it with a superuser account, that can be created from the container shell using the Django CLI management utilities:

+    $ docker exec -it <CONTAINER_ID> sh

+    # manage.py createsuperuser
+    Username (leave blank to use 'root'):
+    Email address:
+    Password:
+    Password (again):
+    The password is too similar to the username.
+    This password is too short.
+It must contain at least 8 characters.
+    This password is too common.
+    Bypass password validation and create user anyway? [y/N]: y Superuser created successfully.

+### Anki API endpoints

+Anki synchronization endpoints are available at `/djs/` and `/djs/mysnc/` resources.

 ## Building